Office Hours

 Get information on resumes, interviewing, job search strategies, dining etiquette, and more!

-Practice your interviewing skills with a Career Advisor.
+Practice your interviewing skills with a Career Counselor.
 Get valuable suggestions and feedback.

-Use the internet and your Panther Recruiting account to gather information about your target jobs and employers.
+Use the internet and your HANDSHAKE account to gather information about your target jobs and employers.
 Be informed to make better decisions.

 A must for seniors!!
 Excellent opportunity to network with employers and find full time employment.

 Don't wait!!
-Register with Career Services and post your resume for immediate resume referrals to employers.
+Log in now and post your resume for immediate resume referrals to employers.
 Also gain access to thousands of full time jobs, employer/industry information, on-campus interviews & more!

 Most jobs are found through networking.
 Make the most of the Career Services' Career Fairs and special events.
 Make connections with faculty, alumni, neighbors, family friends, etc.

 Ask employers, faculty members, advisors, etc. for letters of recommendation.
-Add these to your self-managed credential file (through your Panther Recruiting account).
 Make sure to keep track of all past employment dates, supervisor names, etc.

 Don't slack off on your grades when it means the most.
 GPA is still very important to employers looking for dedicated, hard-working candidates.